w3f/Grants-Program/applications/AISub.md

   - Once registered, suppliers can use the AIStream Protocol to receive AI run requests from the platform and return the processed results to the blockchain, ensuring an automated and seamless integration process.
   - By leveraging the AIStream Protocol, suppliers can focus on their core business—running and optimizing AI models—while ensuring they automatically receive compensation as user demands are fulfilled.

+6. **Addressing Malicious Reviews**:
+  - If a supplier identifies malicious low ratings, they can challenge these reviews through the appeal process.
+The committee will review these challenges, and if a vote of more than 2/3 is reached, the malicious review can be removed.

 #### Membership Program Plan

 ![AISub_Timeline](https://raw.githubusercontent.com/AISubtrate/AIsubBuild/master/AISub_Member_System.jpg)

 We are introducing a Membership Program as part of our platform, allowing users to subscribe on a monthly or yearly basis.
 Under this plan, members will have access to a selection of popular AI models included in the membership offering.

-Additionally, we are introducing a new role on the platform: **Machine Supplier**.
-These providers, using the AIStream Protocol, can contribute computational power to the network without needing to manage or understand the specific AI models being used.

-The membership fees collected will be distributed among all participants, including Machine Providers.
-Distribution will be based on several factors, including machine usage records, historical response performance, and user ratings, ensuring a balanced load distribution.
-Machines of the same tier will share the membership fees equally, encouraging fair and efficient use of resources.
+The membership fees collected will be distributed among all participating suppliers.
+Distribution will be based on several factors, including model response times, user ratings, and the number of currently processed orders, ensuring a balanced load distribution.

+Membership purchases will be recorded on-chain with corresponding expiration block numbers.
+The expiration block number for a membership will be calculated based on the actual block time corresponding to the single block generated.
+Each time a member initiates a model execution request within the membership plan, the system will first verify if the member is within the valid block period of their membership.
+If the membership has expired, the system will prevent the execution of the request until a valid membership is confirmed.

+Suppliers must apply to join the membership program and await approval from the Committee.
+The Committee will review and approve supplier applications before they can become part of the membership plan.

+#### Committee Functionality

+We are introducing a Committee functionality within the platform, which can be accessed through asset staking.
+Individuals or entities can apply to become members of the Committee by staking assets.
+The Committee will handle various administrative tasks and disputes through a voting process similar to Polkadot's governance model.

+The Committee will have the following responsibilities:
+- **Handling Complaints:** The Committee can address user complaints against suppliers.
+If a complaint is validated by a 2/3 majority vote, the supplier's status may be set to "banned," restricting their ability to operate on the platform.
+- **Processing Appeals:** Suppliers who have been banned can appeal to the Committee.
+If the Committee decides to reinstate the supplier after reviewing the appeal, the supplier’s status will be updated accordingly.
+- **Reviewing Malicious Reviews:** The Committee will also review appeals related to malicious low ratings left by users.
+After a voting process, if the appeal is validated, the malicious review can be revoked.

+This Committee module is implemented as a separate pallet, ensuring that governance processes are transparent and fair.

 ### Ecosystem Fit